 Figure 4.4 MIKE 21 Flow Model FM: Simulation period Include the 'Mud Transport Module' in the 'Module Selection' dialogue, see Figure 4.5.
-In this example, the Hydrodynamic Module and the Mud Transport Module will be used.

 Figure 4.5 MIKE 21 Flow Model FM: Module Selection

 4.2 Hydrodynamic Module The shallow water equations are solved using 'Low order, fast algorithm' for both time integration and space integration, see Figure 4.6.
 The minimum time step is set to 0.01 to ensure that the CFL number always is lower than the critical CFL number, here defined as 0.8.
 The maximum time step is set to the overall time step of 60 s.